System Requirements - Logi Info

 Logi Professional Services staff may be able to assist you with such a deployment, for a fee.
 However, we don't recommend any particular container over another and we don't certify that Logi applications will work using a container.

-Otherwise, Logi Professional Services staff may be able to assist you with such a deployment, for a fee.
-However, we don't recommend any particular service over another and we don't certify that Logi applications will work on these services.
+Otherwise, Logi Professional Services staff may be able to assist you with such a deployment.
+However, we don't recommend any particular service over another.